 The Library has put together a list of online resources to assist our community in learning the facts about the Coronavirus, COVID-19.
 This information will be updated on a regular basis as more information becomes available.

-On March 25, 2020 Governor Hogan held a press conference regarding major steps in the COVID-19 response.
+On September 10, 2020 Governor Hogan held a press conference regarding major steps in the COVID-19 response.

-On March 23, 2020 Governor Hogan held a press conference regarding major steps in the COVID-19 response.
+On September 1, 2020 Governor Hogan held a press conference regarding major steps in the COVID-19 response.